 So how does a Christian girl walk into a room of 250 strangers, and enjoy a Passover/Seder meal?

 I’ve always wanted to do Passover.
 But where’s a christian girl to go?
-I don’t know any Jewish people well enough to ask to be a guest for this.
+I don’t know any Jewish people well enough to ask them to be a guest for this.
 Or can I just go to a temple and sign up?

 There are many Christians that are exchanging the holidays that we were taught were Christian, for the ones God tells us to celebrate in His word.